-- 16.4.1 Expenditure of any charitable funds shall be conditional upon the item being within the terms of the appropriate donation and the procedures approved by the Board of Trustees. - 16.4.2 Expenditure from Charitable Funds must be authorised by the Board of Trustees either directly or, within the delegated limits defined within the Scheme of Delegation.
+- 16.4.1 Expenditure of any charitable funds shall be conditional upon the item being within the terms of the appropriate donation and the procedures approved by the Trustee Board. - 16.4.2 Expenditure from Charitable Funds must be authorised by the Trustee Board either directly or, within the delegated limits defined within the Scheme of Delegation.